OntoUML/ontouml-models/scripts/metadata_yaml_to_ttl.md

 - the model IRI form used for `dcat:distribution` links;
 - the catalog IRI used in `dct:isPartOf`;
 - existing `ocmv:storageUrl`;
+- existing `fdpo:metadataIssued`;
-- existing `fdpo:metadataIssued` and `fdpo:metadataModified` timestamps;
+- existing `fdpo:metadataModified` when the regenerated file is unchanged;
 - existing `dcat:distribution` links.

 The converter also discovers distribution IRIs from distribution-specific metadata files already present in the dataset folder, such as `metadata-vpp.ttl`, `metadata-json.ttl`, `metadata-turtle.ttl`, and `metadata-png-*.ttl`.

 The remaining model-level descriptive metadata is regenerated from `metadata.yaml`.

+When the regenerated `metadata.ttl` content differs from the current file, including formatting-only differences, the converter preserves existing `fdpo:metadataIssued` but updates `fdpo:metadataModified` to the explicit run timestamp provided through `--metadata-timestamp`.
+If `fdpo:metadataIssued` is missing, it is initialized with the same explicit run timestamp.

-This behavior allows safe regeneration of existing datasets without replacing stable catalog identifiers or distribution links.
+This behavior allows safe regeneration of existing datasets without replacing stable catalog identifiers or distribution links, while keeping FDP modification metadata aligned with the actual regeneration outcome.

 ## New datasets